tsib0/aw-reporting/README.md

 ### Aw-Reporting
 Provides the logic (API services, downloader and processors)

-* **Downloader:** Based on MultipleClientReportDownloader java example (it uses the Library ReportDownloader) the Downloader is on charge of downloading all the report files using multiple threads.
+* **Downloader:** Based on MultipleClientReportDownloader java example (it uses the Library ReportDownloader) the Downloader is in charge of downloading all the report files using multiple threads.

-* **Processors:** The ReportProcessor is the class with the main logic, it is responsible for calling the downloader, use the CVS classes for the parsing and call the Persistence helpers for the storage.
-This class can be replace by a custom processor by changing the bean component in the projects xml configuration files.
+* **Processors:** The ReportProcessor is the class with the main logic, it is responsible for calling the downloader, use the CSV classes for the parsing and call the Persistence helpers for the storage.
+This class can be replaced by a custom processor by changing the bean component in the projects xml configuration files.

-* **API Services:** Beside the report Downloader calls to AdHoc Reports, the ManagedCustomerDelegate is the only class talking to the AdWords API, it is on charge of getting all the account ids in the MCC tree.
+* **API Services:** Beside the report Downloader calls to AdHoc Reports, the ManagedCustomerDelegate is the only class talking to the AdWords API, it is in charge of getting all the account ids in the MCC tree.

-* **AwReporting main:** The AwReporting main class is on charge of printing the help information, the properties file example and of passing the command line parameters to the processor for execution.
+* **AwReporting main:** The AwReporting main class is in charge of printing the help information, of the properties file example and of passing the command line parameters to the processor for execution.

 ## PDF Generation

 PDF generation works monthly and also needs the use of a HTML template like ACCOUNT\_PERFORMANCE\_REPORT.tmpl

-First run the the date range without the -generatePdf to download the data needed to generate them.
+First run the date range without the -generatePdf to download the data needed to generate them.

 Here's an example properties file for PDF generation:

 > aw-report-sample-for-pdf.properties

 ### Fine print
 Pull requests are very much appreciated.
-Please sign the [Google Code contributor license agreement](http://code.google.com/legal/individual-cla-v1.0.html) (There is a convenient online form) before submitting.
+Please sign the [Google Individual Contributor License Agreement](http://code.google.com/legal/individual-cla-v1.0.html) (There is a convenient online form) before submitting.

 <dl>
   <dt>Authors</dt><dd><a href="https://plus.google.com/+JulianCToledo/">Julian Toledo (Google Inc.)